1trickPwnyta/quick-phrase/README.md

             }

 #### Android Application Setup ####

+1. Copy the config.Example.js file and name it config.js.
+Open the file and modify the configuration parameters as necessary.

 ##### Google Play Edition #####
 * The Google Play edition of the app prevents edgy/adult tags from showing up in the game.
 * When building a release for Google Play, it is important that you build the Google Play edition of the app.